 “For 22 years, the Salmon Homecoming Alliance has brought Native American culture and Traditional Environmental Knowledge into the heart of Seattle, providing a unique opportunity for people from all walks of life to learn about and enjoy the many lessons and customs of the indigenous people of this land.
 It has always been our belief that everyone, regardless of age, gender or vocation is someone of great importance and that—as the Tuscarora proverb indicates, has a responsibility to help take care of the land and natural resources needed to sustain future generations,” said Pacheco.

-A coalition of Native American Tribes, the City of Seattle, state, and county agencies and NGOs from across the Puget Sound are hosting a three-day event celebrating Native culture and the importance of salmon to the people of our region – culturally, economically, environmentally & spiritually.
+A coalition of Native American Tribes, the City of Seattle, the State of Washington and King County as well as agencies, businesses and NGOs from across the Puget Sound are joining to sponsor and host the three-day Salmon Homecoming event celebrating Native culture and the importance of salmon to the people of our region – culturally, economically, environmentally & spiritually, Pacheco added.

 Thursday and Friday, Sept.
 18-19 are School Days on the Waterfront, featuring Native American ceremonies, arts and crafts, storytellers, environmental exhibits (and a venture through the Seattle Aquarium, of course).
 Saturday, Sept.
 20 all of these activities open to the general public, along with a salmon bake, a small pow wow, Northwest gathering and Cedar Canoe Welcoming event.

 “We invite one and all to come join us September 20 in celebrating one of the most treasured parts of Northwest heritage, the salmon, in memory of Billy Frank, Jr.” said Pacheco.